Windows OS Hub

 • BypassTPMCheck – without a TPM 2.0+ chip

-• BypassRAMCheck – to skip minimum RAM check
+• BypassRAMCheck – to skip the minimum RAM check

 • BypassSecureBootCheck – for Legacy BIOS devices (or UEFI firmware with Secure Boot disabled)

-• BypassStorageCheck – to minimal bypass system drive size check
+• BypassStorageCheck – skip the check for the minimum system drive size requirement

 For example, in order not to check the TPM module during installation, create the BypassTPMCheck registry parameter with the value 1.
-You can do it using the graphical Registry Editor or with the command:
+You can do this either using the graphical Registry Editor or by entering the following command:

 reg add HKLM\SYSTEM\Setup\LabConfig /v BypassTPMCheck /t REG_DWORD /d 1